-To run the Cluster Management GUI (Bright View) on the cluster from a workstation running X11: A recent web browser should be used, and pointed to https://<head node address>:8081/bright-view/
+To run the Cluster Management GUI (Bright View) on the cluster from a workstation running X11: A recent web browser should be used, and pointed to should all also just work.

-A suitable web browser is the latest Chrome from Google, but Opera, Firefox, Chromium, and similar should all also just work.
 The hardware on which the browser runs must be fast enough, and for a reasonable experience, should be roughly equivalent to that of a mid- to high-end desktop of 2016.